 - Keep the substrate moist, but not waterlogged, until germination.

-- Prick out: when the seedlings are 5 cm tall and manageable, after 3-4 weeks (they should have at least two "true" leaves, besides the primary cotyledons), transplant the strongest into a deeper pot.
+- Transplant: when the seedlings are 5 cm tall and manageable, after 3-4 weeks (they will have formed at least two "true" leaves, aside from the primary cotyledons), transplant the strongest into a deeper bucket or pot.
 Water them just before to make them easier to move.
 Continue watering to keep the soil consistently moist, but not soggy.

-- Transplant: three weeks later, around May, the wallflowers should be vigorous and hardy enough to be planted directly in the garden, in well-prepared soil, in a flower bed with good drainage, or even in poor soil in full sun.
+- Plant out: three weeks later, around May, the wallflowers should be vigorous and hardy enough to be planted directly in the garden, in well-loosened soil, in a flowerbed, in well-drained or even poor soil in full sun.
 You can also plant them in a beautiful container, where they thrive best, in a south or west-facing position.

 Outdoors

-- Loosen the soil well and remove all weeds.
+- Loosen the soil thoroughly and remove all adventives.

-- Sow thinly, in rows directly in the ground, and cover with a fine layer of soil: the seeds should be buried just 1-2 mm deep.
+- Sow thinly, in rows directly in the ground, and cover with a thin layer of soil: the seeds should be buried only 1-2 mm deep.

-- Cover with a cloche or horticultural fleece to speed up germination, especially if colder days or nights are forecast.
+- Cover with a cloche to speed up germination, especially if colder days or nights are forecast.

 - Thin out when the seedlings are 5 cm tall, after 2 to 4 weeks depending on the weather, keeping one plant every 15-20 cm.

-- Transplant to their final position in summer, or wait and plant them in the garden in October.
+- Transplant to their final location in summer, or wait and plant them in the garden in October.
 They are perfect along a wall or in a rockery.

 Our planting and care tips for wallflowers

-Once sown, ensure the healthy development of your wallflowers and prolonged flowering:
+Once sown, ensure the healthy development of your wallflowers and a long-lasting, beautiful flowering:

-- As soon as the seedlings have a few leaves and reach 10 cm, pinch them to encourage branching from the base, resulting in bushier, more floriferous plants.
+- As soon as the seedlings have a few leaves and reach 10 cm, pinch them to encourage branching from the base and produce bushier, more floriferous plants.

-- If you decide to grow your wallflowers in pots, choose a pot that is taller than it is wide: their roots grow deep.
+- If you decide to grow your wallflowers in pots, choose a pot that is taller than it is wide: their roots are deep.

 - Short-lived perennials, wallflowers self-seed readily and naturalise easily if the soil suits them.
-Keep an eye on them to avoid being overrun!
+Be sure to control them to avoid being overrun!

-- Aphids love their young shoots… Keep a close watch during their growth phase.
+- Aphids love their young shoots… Keep a close eye on them during their growth phase.

-- For maintenance, avoid fertiliser; wallflowers thrive in lean, even poor soil.
-As for watering, always wait until the substrate dries out, but keep a closer eye on wallflowers in pots, which need more water.
+- For maintenance, avoid fertiliser; wallflowers thrive in lean or even poor soil.
+As for watering, always wait until the substrate dries out, but monitor wallflowers in pots more closely, as they are thirstier.

 Comments